-- 50 daily and 38 Sunday newspapers with subscribers totaling 1.0 million and 1.3 million, respectively, read by over three million people in print; and - Nearly 300 weekly newspapers and classified and niche publications.
+- 46 daily and 34 Sunday newspapers with print and digital subscribers totaling 0.9 million and 1.2 million, respectively, for the 13 weeks ended December 25, 2016.
+We estimate that almost three million people read our printed daily newspapers each day; and - Nearly 300 weekly newspapers and classified and niche publications.

 Our markets have established retail bases, and most are regional shopping hubs.
 We are located in four state capitals.
 Six of our top ten markets by revenue include major universities, and seven are home to major corporate headquarters.
-Based on data from the Bureau of Labor of Statistics as of February 2016, the unemployment rate in five of our top ten markets by revenue was lower than the national average.
 We believe that all of these factors have had a positive impact on advertising revenue.
-Community newspapers and their associated digital media remain a valuable source of local news and information to readers and an effective means for local advertisers to reach their customers.
-We believe our audiences across these communities tend to be loyal readers that actively seek our content and serve as an attractive target for our advertisers.
+Community newspapers and their associated digital media remain a valuable source of local news and information attracting large local audiences and is an effective means for local advertisers to reach their customers.
+We believe our audiences across these communities tend to be loyal readers who actively seek our content and serve as an attractive target for our advertisers.

-We do not face significant competition from other local daily newspapers in most of our markets, although there is significant competition for audience in those markets from other media.
+We do not face significant competition from other local daily newspapers in most of our markets, although there is competition for audience in those markets from other media.
 In our top ten markets by revenue, only two have significant local daily print competition.